Vegan Gluten Free Chocolate Avocado Cookies

 - 1/2 cup cocoa powder

 - Spoon the chocolate batter onto the baking sheet - You can dip the spoon in cold water first to prevent sticking.
 Flatten down the cookies.
-Top with additional chocolate as desired.
+Top with chocolate chips.